WingoLingo/xivmount/README.md

-xivmount simple mount tracker for Final Fantasy XIV to check which Extreme/Savage mounts a character is still missing.
+xivmount is a simple mount tracker for Final Fantasy XIV to check which Extreme/Savage mounts a character is still missing.
 This was created to power a webapp I am developing, but you are free to use this code in your own projects.
 If you do, I simply ask that you credit me. <3